ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

 Re-route https through ssh
 --------------------------

-As suggested `here <http://answers.ros.org/question/234494/diagnosing-issues-with-bloom-github-two-factor-authentication/>`_, you can also re-route bloom's https traffic through ssh by editing your ``.gitconfig`` file:
+As suggested in `an answer from ROS Answers <http://answers.ros.org/question/234494/diagnosing-issues-with-bloom-github-two-factor-authentication/>`_, you can also re-route bloom's https traffic through ssh by editing your ``.gitconfig`` file:

 .. code-block:: text